raindrum/gnome-citeurl-search-provider/README.md

 Besides the built-in sources of law, CiteURL allows you to add support for more bodies of law by writing custom citation templates in YAML format.
 If you want to do that, you can follow [this guide](https://raindrum.github.io/citeurl/#template-yamls).

-Once you've made your own YAML file, you can use the `citeurl-makejs` command to export the custom templates into a `citeurlCustom.js` file in the extension folder.
+Once you've made your own YAML file, you can use the `citeurl makejs` command to export the custom templates into a `citeurlCustom.js` file in the extension folder.

 To do that, first ensure that CiteURL is installed: